 • Planting native trees for shade and bank stability can help decrease stream temperatures, improve biodiversity, and reduce erosion and sedimentation by strengthening bank stability, increasing riparian shade, enhancing nutrient delivery, and decreasing the spread of non-native plants (26, 35, 59, 60).
 Planting and seeding in strategic locations will enhance both short-term and long-term ecosystem health for riparian areas and the species that depend on these areas.
 This work is best focused along waterways that are not only degraded but also at risk and important for overall ecosystem integrity in the face of a shifting climate.
-The priority tree species are cottonwood, willow, cedar, aspen, and Douglas-fir.
-In the southern Washington Cascades, areas in need of planting are shown on pages 26 and 27, and they include Rush Creek, Pine Creek, Yellowjacket Creek, Cispus River, North Fork Cispus River, Cowlitz River, Wind River, Little Wind River, Panther Creek, Trout Creek, Muddy River, and several tributaries of Wind River and Trout Creek.
+The priority tree species are cottonwood, willow, cedar, and Douglas-fir.
+In the southern Washington Cascades, areas in need of planting are shown on pages 26 and 27, and they include Rush Creek, Pine Creek, Yellowjacket Creek, Cispus River, North Fork of the Cispus River, Cowlitz River, Wind River, Little Wind River, Trout Creek, Panther Creek, and Muddy River.

-o Rush Creek and Pine Creek are the two main spawning streams for ESA-listed Columbia River bull trout in the southern Washington Cascades.
+o Rush Creek and Pine Creek are the two main spawning streams for ESA-listed Columbia River bull trout on in the southern Washington Cascades.
 These two creeks, which are in close proximity to each other also provide habitat for coho, Chinook, steelhead, cutthroat, and rainbow trout.
-Expanding the "reach" of bull trout habitat along these creeks is critical to ensuring the species' long-term viability as waters warm and current habitat becomes less suitable.
+Expanding the "reach" of bull trout habitat along these creeks is critical to ensuring the species' longterm viability as waters warm and current habitat becomes less suitable.
 Local fish biologists have identified riparian planting as a priority to mitigate stream temperature increases.
-Since some reaches of Pine Creek extend into private property, we suggest working with the local landowners to set up coordinated restoration strategies and agreements.
-Non-profit organizations are in a good place to bridge these gaps, and we plan to work in this realm accordingly.
+Since some reaches of Pine Creek extend into private property, we also suggest working with the local landowners to set up coordinated restoration strategies and agreements.
+Non-profit organizations are in a good place to be able to bridge these gaps, and we plan to work in this realm accordingly.